SmileyJames/compendium/README.md

 ```
 yarn generate
 # Answer prompts for the plop template generator

 cd app
+yarn storybook
-yarn start-storybook # Your newly generated game's components will we run by storybook
+# Your newly generated game's components will we run by storybook
 ```